amarendra/amarendra.github.com/README.md

 License
 =======

-Do whatever you want to do.
-I picked CSS from some site and then that's it.
+Free as in whatever license.

 Usage
 =====
 I develop the site locally and then push it to this repository.
-This where it's hosted.
-You can also host your static sites at [GitHub pages](http://pages.github.com).
+This is where it's hosted.
+You can also host your static sites on [GitHub pages](http://pages.github.com).